kmax12/kmax12.github.io/content/_index.md

 I like data, software engineering, and building companies.

-In 2015, I cofounded Feature Labs.
+In 2015, I co-founded Feature Labs.
 We built machine learning software used by tens of thousands of people around the world.
-After running Feature Labs as CEO for 4 years, we were aquired by Alteryx (NYSE: AYX).
+After running Feature Labs as CEO for 4 years, we were acquired by Alteryx (NYSE: AYX).

 At Alteryx, I formed the their "Innovation Labs" to focus on democratizing machine learning and data science for their 300,000 customers.
 In particular, I led development of their new cloud AutoML product from inception to commercial availability while quadrupling the original Feature Labs team to 40 people.